lizmccormack/artcache/README.md

 ### Contributions & Known Issues

-contributions are welcome and for known issues check out the issues board.
+Contributions are welcome and for known issues check out the issues board.
 The next release of artcache with improved UI, bug fixes, and expanded tour feature coming soon.

 ### Final

-I made this app while learning web development and CS fundamentals and Hackbright Academy.
+I made this app while learning web development and CS fundamentals and Hackbright Academy in June 2019.
+It is my first independent web app and is still a work in progress.